What is a Homestead Tax Deferral?

 A homestead tax deferral becomes a lien against the property.
 The lien will accrue interest until the deferred tax balance is paid.

 The interest rate is set forth by the Florida Department of Revenue not to exceed 7%.

-How can I get a property tax deferral?
+How can I get a property Tax Deferral?

-You can file an application for property tax deferral (Form DR-570) with the Tax Collector's office on or before January 31 following the year in which the taxes and non-ad valorem assessments are assessed.
-A new application must be submitted each year by March 31 of the year after the year of the assessment.
-Application are typically approved or denied within one week of receipt.
+You can file an application for property tax deferral (Form DR-570) with the Tax Collector's office beginning November 1 of the current tax year.
+A new application must be submitted each year by March 31st.
+Application(s) are typically approved or denied within one week of receipt (of all required documentation).

 Important: You must also submit an Affidavit for Homestead Tax Deferral Application (PDF 70 KB)

-Who determines if I am eligible for property tax deferral?
+Who determines if I am eligible for property Tax Deferral?